Dharma and the Tao

-The teachings of the Tao come from the ancient teachings on dharma, and in the simplicity of Taoism, dharma is explained and understood.
-When a being follows the Tao they are in alignment with their inherent nature and they follow the laws that govern that inherent nature.
+The teachings of the Tao come from the ancient teachings of dharma.
+When a being follows the Tao, they are in alignment with their inherent nature and they follow the laws that govern that inherent nature.
 These laws, the principles and operating forces of the universe, are the fabric of existence.
-Without them the natural world would loose its integrity.
+Without them, the natural world would lose its integrity.

-To understand the Tao is to understand the inherent nature of human beings, the inherent nature of rocks, the inherent nature of water, the inherent nature of earth, the inherent nature of each and every type of living being.
-When beings are in alignment with their inherent nature, dharma flows naturally and they are aligned with the Tao.
+To understand the Tao is to understand the inherent nature of human beings, the inherent nature of rocks, the inherent nature of water, the inherent nature of Earth, and the inherent nature of each and every type of living being.
+When beings are in alignment with their inherent nature, dharma flows naturally.
 A sense of harmony with all life is the result.
-The Tao is the way.
-Dharma is called the way, the law, the path.
+The Tao is the Way.
+Dharma is also called the Way, the law, the path.
 Dharma is inherent in all things.
-Everyone has an inherent unique personal way called svadharma in Sanskrit.
-When a person’s unique expression is combined with their universal human dharma, called Bhagavad dharma, the inherent pull toward the One Self becomes their pranadharma – their unique path to their deepest universal goal.

 Human beings have a longing for the Great.
-There is restlessness in the hearts of human beings because there is dissatisfaction with duality, with feelings of separation from the whole.
-Sooner or later most people experience an existential pain of separation from the unconditional love that is the source of their being.
-This separateness, and the pursuing restlessness that emerges because of it, brings a search for wholeness that may take many forms.
-People try to acquire things to feed that need inside of them.
-They grasp for solutions not only in the physical world, but in the psychic world and spiritual world as well.
-However this need is only met when dharma governs a person’s life and they move in harmony with their inner most Self, with their personal calling and also with the collective human dharma.
+There is a restlessness in the hearts of people because there is dissatisfaction with duality and feelings of separation from the whole.
+Sooner or later, most people experience the existential pain of separation from the unconditional love that is the source of their being.
+This separateness, and the restlessness that emerges because of it, brings a search for wholeness that may take many forms.
+People try to acquire things to feed the need inside of them.
+They grasp for solutions, not only in the physical world but in the psychic and spiritual worlds as well.
+However, this need to reconnect with wholeness is met only when dharma governs a person’s life and they move in harmony with their innermost Self.

-Human Dharma or Bhagavad Dharma That human dharma is called the Bhagavad Dharma.
-Bhagavad Dharma is human dharma and it allows living beings to channel this restlessness towards the great.
-When they do this, they move their unique human expression of individuality towards unity and wholeness.
-They align themselves in perfect harmony with their inherent, natural state of being.
-Dharma is followed when they find that they are in alignment with the natural laws of the universe, with the laws of the divine mother.
-When they find harmony with all that is, life becomes a movement, a flow, an expression of love, a Seva.
+Bhagavat Dharma, our human dharma channels our restlessness towards the Great.
+When we do this, our unique human expression moves towards unity and wholeness.
+We align ourselves in perfect harmony with our inherent, natural state of being.
+Dharma is followed when you are in alignment with the natural laws of the universe, with the laws of the Divine Mother.
+When people find harmony with all that is, life becomes an expression of love, a Seva, a service to others.
 One feels alignment with the Tao.

-When you are in the flow of Pranadharma towards the Divine, all that you have seen and known comes into a harmonious alignment and becomes directed towards your innermost Self rather than towards pleasures or worldly acquisitions.
-Instead it becomes directed towards the Divine.
-And when dharma governs your life, the little sense of “I” melts away, is surrendered to the larger self, to the love that is unconditional and the pain of duality is dissolved in, moksha, liberation.
-This movement from ego-centered pleasure seeking, to this selfless love and flow of dharma towards the unitary whole and liberation is the natural, essential flow of human life.
-It is your natural flow that is inherent in your own nature.
+When you are in the flow of dharma towards the Divine, all that you have seen and known come into a harmonious alignment and become directed towards your innermost Self rather than towards pleasures or worldly acquisitions.
+When dharma governs your life, the little sense of “I” melts away and is surrendered to the love that is unconditional, that is the larger Self.
+The pain of duality is dissolved in Moksha, liberation from ignorance, a movement from ego-centered pleasure-seeking to selfless love in the flow of dharma.
+This movement towards unitary wholeness and liberation is the natural, essential flow of human life, inherent in your own being.